Mathmagician8191/Liberty-Chess/Standards/ULCI.md

 * debug [ on | off ]
   Switch the debug mode of the client on and off.
-  In debug mode the client should send additional infos to the GUI, e.g. with the "info string" command, to help debugging, e.g. the commands that the client has received etc.
+  In debug mode the client should send additional infos to the server, e.g. with the "info string" command, to help debugging, e.g. the commands that the client has received etc.
   This mode should be switched off by default and this command can be sent any time, also when the client is thinking.

 * isready
-  This is used to synchronize the client with the GUI.
-When the GUI has sent a command or multiple commands that can take some time to complete, This command can be used to wait for the client to be ready again or to ping the client to find out if it is still alive.
+  This is used to synchronize the client with the server.
+When the server has sent a command or multiple commands that can take some time to complete, This command can be used to wait for the client to be ready again or to ping the client to find out if it is still alive.
   E.g. this should be sent after setting the path to the tablebases as this can take some time.
   This command is also required once before the client is asked to do any search to wait for the client to finish initializing.